argaman-aloni/pddl_plus_parser/README.md

 * version 3.3.0 - Added support for nested action schemas including universal preconditions.
 * version 3.5.0 - Added simplification of numeric expression.
 This helps to prevent getting too complicated preconditions.
 * version 3.5.7 - Added support for problem exportation to PDDL from a problem object.
+* version 3.5.8 - Fixed a bug that displayed power expressions in PDDL even though this is not supported by the language.